 DCMI has a liaison with the Committee on Cataloging: Description & Access, the body within the American Library Association responsible for developing official ALA positions on additions to and revisions to RDA: Resource Description and Access.

 DCMI has a liaison with the Friend of a Friend (FOAF) Project, a project which aims at "creating a Web of machine-readable pages describing people, the links between them and the things they create and do" and for maintaining the FOAF Vocabulary Specification.
 In May 2011, DCMI and the FOAF Project agreed to tighten the alignment between DCMI Metadata Terms and the FOAF Vocabulary -- specifications often used together in applications, especially in the Linked Data space.
 The DCMI-FOAF agreement includes a commitment to share preservation and long-term maintenance responsibilities for FOAF's xmlns.com domain name.

 In August 2007, a new IETF RFC, RFC5013: The Dublin Core Metadata Element Set was published to replace IETF RFC2413: Dublin Core Metadata for Resource Discovery of September 1998.

 Liaison Representative: John Kunze - email@example.com

-The National Information Standards Organization (NISO) and the Dublin Core Metadata Initiative (DCMI) are continuing their educational partnership in 2012 with four joint webinars on topics related to metadata, interoperability, and semantic linking.
-See details of the Webinars at the NISO Web site.
+The Association for Information Science & Technology (ASIS&T) and the Dublin Core Metadata Initiative (DCMI) are continuing their educational partnership begun in 2014 with joint webinars on topics related to metadata, interoperability, and semantic linking.
+See details of the Webinars.